live-miracles/folder-player/README.md

-# folder-player
+# Folder Player

-Just number files in the folder, and this App will automatically generate vMix playlist, and even provide a simplified UI, perfect for non-techy users
+Just number the files in the folder and this app will automatically generate a vMix playlist and provide a simplified UI that is perfect for non-techie users.